Giant cell tumor

 Giant cell tumors are usually benign, but a few can be malignant, however imaging cannot differentiate between benign and malignant tumors.

-GCT usually involves subarticular region distal radius and distal femur, the proximal tibila being most common site.
+GCT usually involves subarticular region distal radius and distal femur, the proximal tibia being the most common site.
 Occasionally can involve metacarpals, mandible or pelvis.